vsouza/awesome-ios/README.md

 *Oauth and Oauth2 libraries, social logins and captcha tools.*

 - [Heimdallr.swift](https://github.com/trivago/Heimdallr.swift) - Easy to use OAuth 2 library for iOS, written in Swift.
-- [OhMyAuth](https://github.com/hyperoslo/OhMyAuth) - Simple OAuth2 library with a support of multiple services.
-- [AuthenticationViewController](https://github.com/raulriera/AuthenticationViewController) - A simple to use, standard interface for authenticating to oauth 2.0 protected endpoints via SFSafariViewController.
+- [InstagramSimpleOAuth](https://github.com/rbaumbach/InstagramSimpleOAuth) - A quick and simple way to authenticate an Instagram user in your iPhone or iPad app.
+- [LinkedInSignIn](https://github.com/serhii-londar/LinkedInSignIn) - Simple view controller to login and retrieve access token from LinkedIn.
+- [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - Swift based OAuth library for iOS- [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - Swift based OAuth library for iOS
 - [OAuth2](https://github.com/p2/OAuth2) - OAuth2 framework for macOS and iOS, written in Swift.
-- [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - Swift based OAuth library for iOS
-- [SimpleAuth](https://github.com/calebd/SimpleAuth) - Simple social authentication for iOS.
+- [ReCaptcha](https://github.com/fjcaetano/ReCaptcha) - (In)visible ReCaptcha for iOS.
-- [AlamofireOauth2](https://github.com/evermeer/AlamofireOauth2) - A swift implementation of OAuth2.
 - [SwiftyOAuth](https://github.com/delba/SwiftyOAuth) - A simple OAuth library for iOS with a built-in set of providers.
-- [Simplicity](https://github.com/SimplicityMobile/Simplicity) - A simple way to implement Facebook and Google login in your iOS and macOS apps.
-- [InstagramAuthViewController](https://github.com/Isuru-Nanayakkara/InstagramAuthViewController) - A ViewController for Instagram authentication.
-- [InstagramSimpleOAuth](https://github.com/rbaumbach/InstagramSimpleOAuth) - A quick and simple way to authenticate an Instagram user in your iPhone or iPad app.
-- [DropboxSimpleOAuth](https://github.com/rbaumbach/DropboxSimpleOAuth) - A quick and simple way to authenticate a Dropbox user in your iPhone or iPad app.
-- [BoxSimpleOAuth](https://github.com/rbaumbach/BoxSimpleOAuth) - A quick and simple way to authenticate a Box user in your iPhone or iPad app.
-- [InstagramLogin](https://github.com/AnderGoig/InstagramLogin) - A simple way to authenticate Instagram accounts on iOS.
-- [ReCaptcha](https://github.com/fjcaetano/ReCaptcha) - (In)visible ReCaptcha for iOS.
-- [LinkedInSignIn](https://github.com/serhii-londar/LinkedInSignIn) - Simple view controller to login and retrieve access token from LinkedIn.

 **[back to top](#contents)**